ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    and DKIM), then the Mail Receiver may choose to ignore the Domain Owner's policy.

+Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 60]

+Internet-Draft                  DMARCbis                      April 2021

    The Mail Receiver is now ready to reply to the DATA command.
 If the DMARC check yields that the message is to be rejected, then the Mail Receiver replies with a 5xy code to inform the sender of failure.
-If the DMARC check cannot be resolved due to transient network errors,

-Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 59]

-Internet-Draft                  DMARCbis                      April 2021

-   then the Mail Receiver replies with a 4xy code to inform the sender as to the need to reattempt delivery later.
+If the DMARC check cannot be resolved due to transient network errors, then the Mail Receiver replies with a 4xy code to inform the sender as to the need to reattempt delivery later.
 If the DMARC check yields a passing message, then the Mail Receiver continues on with